 The week of Sept.
-15-21, looking back in stretches of years divisible by five:
+15-21, looking back in five-year intervals

 «1903: Chicago poaches Nebraskas John Tobin, thanks to the efforts of former NU and Chicago player Deacon Koehler, an assistant coach for the Maroons.
 Meanwhile, Nebraska coach Bummy Booth bemoans the dearth of talent returning for 1903.

 1913: Coach Jumbo Stiehms Cornhuskers wrap up their first week of practice.

 1943: Ex-Husker Harry Hopp scores three TDs in the Detroit Lions' season opener.

 1953: In the Huskers first nationally televised game, mistake-plagued Nebraska falls to Oregon, 20-17.

 1958: Nebraska pulls off a surprise win over Penn State in the season opener and snaps a seven-game losing streak.

 1963: The Huskers open Bob Devaneys second season with 58-7 win over South Dakota State.
 It is Nebraskas highest point total since 1927.

 1968: Nebraska piles up 518 yards, including more than 300 via passing, as the Huskers dominate Utah, 31-0.